bongo418/odin-recipes/README.md

 As part of The Odin Project course, I was required to create a home page with links to a few web pages featuring my favorite recipes.
 I couldn't find my favorites, so I substituted with what I could make instead.

-I will continue to update these sites as I learn more.
+I will continue to update these pages as I learn more.

 ## What I learned about for this project